Di4l/videos/README.md

 This fork has been created so I can modify, compile it with MinGW gcc and use it in eclipse.

+The eclipse project files are included so you can impot it into your workspace.
+Be aware though that the gcc version used to compile this project is not the "default" version I have on my system, and so the MINGW_HOME environment variable has been changed in the project.
+You may have to restore it to your default value.

+The gcc version used to compile this code is v6.1.0 and the c++11 dialect flag has been used.

 Di4l

 The original text for this project is found below: